jeremyvlegros/jeremyvlegros/_posts/2023-08-01-opinion-twitter-is-effectively-not-twitter-anymore.md

         - the handle `Twitter` was not replaced by `X`, I don't know if it still the case
     - for a company this big to do that quality of a rebranding, worries me enough to change my plans about it

-- what's with the `X corp` brand ?
-To me it :
+- of the `X corp` brand which, to me :
   - feels unorganic
   - feels like a villain company name in a movie :
     - had them use `Corp X` I wouldn't have felt this way, but still, it's a blogging (?) platform